 In fantasy, goblins have gained a distinct purpose: their lack of size and strength makes any evil act they may commit seem comical by default

 , and thus they tend to serve as the lowest rung of the Sorting Algorithm of Evil

 must overcome.
 "Hobgoblin" became the denomination for a stronger variety of goblins (which may or may not be conflated with the orc).
 This usage of the word was then propagated by Dungeons & Dragons

 .
 Generally if you have both hobgoblins and

-orcs, hobgoblins will be a more 'civilised' regimented evil while orcs will be dim, marauding barbarians — though, aesthetically, goblins will be the ones who grab their stuff from the scrap yard while the orcs will buy their equipment.
-While annoying, goblins are also more likely to be comedic, bumbling, or simply harder to take seriously than their bigger relatives.
+orcs, hobgoblins will be a more 'civilised' regimented evil while orcs will be dim, marauding barbarians — though, aesthetically, goblins will be the ones who grab their stuff from the scrap yard while the orcs will buy their equipment (or kill you and take it from your corpse).

 with a unique gift for managing your money